This post contains affiliate links. Read the full disclosure here.

 Best Mike Trout Baseball Cards to Collect 2021 (Check Price)

 Mike Trout will be entering his second decade as the game’s dominant force.
 While Trout has experienced many individual accolades, he’s still searching for a meaningful run in the playoffs.
 That said, Trout has shown no signs of slowing down.
 This leads us to believe that at some point we’ll see the perennial MVP contender shine on the big stage.
 Or at least be given the opportunity to do so for crying out loud.
 Here are some cards that would be worth owning if he turns the playoff corner next year!

-NOW RELEASED: Topps Series 1 Gold (Buy on eBay)
+NOW RELEASED: Topps Series 1 (Check Price)

-This is a parallel of the base Topps Series 1 Special Anniversary set.
+This is a parallel to the base Topps Series 1 Special Anniversary set.
 The Gold parallel has a print run of just under 2,000 making it rare enough to hold a little value but common enough to be accessible for most collectors.
 There are also less common parallels ranging from print runs of 1 to 99.

 Best Ronald Acuna Jr. Baseball Cards to Collect 2021

-At just 22 years-old Acuna will be entering his 4th season in the MLB.
-Acuna, who signed an 8-year $100 million contract in 2019, has the potential to be a once in a generation talent (similar to the man above).
+At just 22 years old Acuna will be entering his 4th season in the MLB.
+Acuna, who signed an 8-year $100 million contract in 2019, has the potential to be a once-in-a-generation talent (similar to the man above).
 The powerful left fielder has already helped the Braves to 3 consecutive division titles and fell just short of a World Series appearance in 2020.
 If he takes the next step in 2021, Acuna’s trading card value could go through the roof.

 1986 Topps Baseball Autograph (Buy on eBay)